Saint Anthony’s Offers Hospice Volunteer Training

 - fulfill other needs identified by the patient, family or volunteer

-- help with clerical duties and/or fundraising in the OSF Saint Anthony’s Hospice office
+- help with clerical duties and/or fundraising in the Saint Anthony’s Hospice office

 Light snacks will be available at the training.
 To register or to learn more information, please call 618-463-5636.